itz-me-zappex/flux/README.md

 ```

 ### Environment variables passed to commands in `exec-focus` and `exec-unfocus` config keys
-Node: You may want to use these variables in scripts running from `exec-focus` and `exec-unfocus` config keys to improve daemon functionality.
+Note: You may want to use these variables in scripts running from `exec-focus` and `exec-unfocus` config keys to improve daemon functionality.

 #### List of variables and description
 | Variable | Description |